 A pop-in will confirm the launch.

 Note: There may be a short latency time (up to 10 minutes) between the launching of an experiment and its visibility on the website.
-Don’t worry if your experiment does not appear immediately!
+So don’t worry if your experiment does not appear immediately!

 Access to results

-To view and analyze the results of your experiment, log into your personal space.
+To view and analyze the results of your experiment, log in to your Kameleoon App.

-On the left side menu, click on the “Activate” > “Experiments”.
+In the left-hand side menu, click on “Activate” > “Experiments”.

-On the line of your experiment, click on the “Results” button.
+On the line for your experiment, click on the “Results” button.

 Understanding the results